sidfishus/ScriptableTemplate/README.md

 ## Notes

 I created this on my lunch break at work because I could see it being a massive benefit to the productivity of my department at the time.
-Particularily on the 2 classic ASP applications we supported and developed due to the large swathes of repeated code they both contained.
+Particularily on the 2 classic ASP applications we supported and developed due to the large swathes of repeated / similar code they both contained.
 Subsequently the syntax of the template script language this uses has been centered around the ease of parsing for a computer (to get it working faster) as opposed to the ease of readability for a human.
 I would definitely consider improving the syntax in future versions if it was going to be used heavily and I had the resources to do it.

 ## Example

-A simple example that can be used to write a HTML page based on a dynamic set of data and parameters.
+A simple example that can be used to create a HTML page based on a set of parameters and a dynamic dataset.
+It consists of a HTML file which contains the static HTML template and the embedded script to output the dynamic parts, as well as a .cs file that uses the ScriptableTemplate engine to parameterise and use the template to generate the output file.

 ### Main.cs

 using System.Collections.Generic;

 namespace ConsoleApp2